Chanda-Abdul/easy-budget-app-api/README.md

 ## Programmer
 Chanda Hubbard

-#
+## Summary

 While enrolled in Thinkful's Web Development bootcamp I created this full stack Capstone project.
+Easy budget is an interactive web application that was created to view and manage your monthly budget.
+This app was created so that you can view all of your monthly expenses and figure out whether they align with your financial goals.

 Link to the [Live heroku server](https://fast-garden-40399.herokuapp.com/)